 - the monetary value of financial support and of invoiced costs.
 For significant non-financial support that cannot be assigned a meaningful monetary value, the published information must describe clearly the non-monetary value that the organisation receives.

-The first annual report of support of health consumer organisations, including the monetary value of support regardless of its level, must be submitted to Medicines Australia by 30 April 2014 and cover activities commenced on or after 1 January 2013 or ongoing on that date.
-Thereafter, the report must be provided to Medicines Australia on an annual basis by 30 April each year covering the previous calendar year.
+The first annual report of support of health consumer organisations, including the monetary value of support regardless of its level, covered activities for the 2013 calendar year that had commenced on or after 1 January 2013 or ongoing on that date.
+Thereafter, each annual report must be provided to Medicines Australia by 30 April each year covering activities for the previous calendar year.

 Company Reports Summary

 |1 January 2016 – 31 December 2016|